Complete combinatorial characterization of greedy-drawable trees: Greedy-drawable trees with maximum degree

-In this section, we give an explicit description of the greedy-drawable trees of maximum degree $5$.
-Different from the case of maximum degree $\leq 4$, greedy-drawability cannot be characterized by the inequality~(\ref{angle_ineq}) and a complete combinatorial characterization is left open in~\cite{NP17}.
+This section presents an explicit description of greedy-drawable trees with maximum degree $5$.
+Unlike the case of maximum degree $\leq 4$, greedy drawability cannot be characterized by the inequality~(\ref{angle_ineq}) and a complete combinatorial characterization is left open in~\cite{NP17}.